When to Go

 With proper care, any time of the year can be enjoyed, but there are a few times that are better than others.
 It is best to visit with a child when it is less crowded and cooler.
 See the Historical Attendance and the Weather pages for some additional information.
 Having a young one gives you lots of flexibilty about when to go as school calendars aren't an issue yet.

 One of the best times is in December up to the week before Christmas.
 The crowds are light, the weather cool, and the parks are decorated for the holidays.
 Another good time is in January after the first week until mid-February.

-Additionally, from the end of spring break (early April) to Early May before school lets out is good.
-Early October through early November sports great weather and low crowds.
+Additionally, from the end of spring break (early April) to early May before school lets out is good.
+Early October through early November usually has great weather and lower crowds (but beware of hurricanes!).

 Summers tend to be very crowded and extremely hot.
 It is very taxing on anyone, but especially so on a small child.
 Holiday periods are very crowded and make pushing a stroller very difficult.
 Long attraction lines lead to restlessness and limit the amount of attractions that can be experienced.
 Spring Break is very crowded and warm.